-An Approved Retirement Fund (ARF) or Approved Minimum Retirement Fund (AMRF) allows you to keep your pension fund investment after you retire, as well as giving you an income in retirement.
+An Approved Retirement Fund (ARF) or Approved Minimum Retirement Fund (AMRF) is a personal retirement fund which allows you to keep your pension fund invested after you retire.

 How much can I take?

 There is a minimum income you must take from your ARF each year, which is dependent on your age.
-If your total ARF funds are under €2 million, you must withdraw:
+If your total ARFs are under €2 million, you must withdraw: